This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Why Puppy Socialization Matters

-Let’s look at three key reasons why getting this right matters so much.
+Let’s look at three key reasons why this process matters so much for your puppy’s future.

 Preventing Fearfulness and Behavior Issues